Wan Kuok-koi: Career

-Involvement in the film industry and arrest
+Involvement in the film industry, 1997-1998

 In the autumn of 1997, Wan approached Hong Kong movie producer Henry Fong Ping to produce a film based on his life.
 The result was the 1998 movie Casino (aka Ho Kong Fung Wan) starring Simon Yam as Giant, a triad boss living the high life in the Macau underworld.
 Wan agreed to extensive research meetings to make the film as accurate as possible, as well as using his influence on Macau to help the crew film.

 One of his most outrageous stunts was to close down the Macau-Taipa Bridge for some hours to allow filming of a crucial scene in the movie.
 The producers had asked the Macau Government for permission to film on the bridge, closing it to traffic, but permission was denied.
-However, Wan wanted the scene to be shot anyway so he closed traffic from both sides of the bridge without any warning and the scene was filmed in this manner.
-Traffic to and from Macau was, because of this, halted for around two hours.
-No police intervention was made or any other measures by the Macau Government were taken to reopen the bridge to normal traffic flow on what was then one of the two links between Macau mainland and Taipa-Coloane.
+Wan wanted the scene to be shot anyway, so he closed traffic from both sides of the bridge without any warning and the scene was filmed in this manner.
+Traffic to and from Macau was halted for around two hours.
+No local police intervention was made or any other measures by the Macau Government were taken to reopen the bridge to normal traffic flow, on what was then one of the two links between Macau mainland and Taipa-Coloane.

+Arrest

-A week before opening night, as he watched his own movie Casino, Wan was arrested and charged with illegal gambling, loan-sharking, criminal association, and attempted murder of chief of police Antonio Marques Baptista with a car bomb.
+In May 1998, a week before opening night, as he watched his own movie Casino, Wan was arrested and charged with illegal gambling, loan-sharking, criminal association, and the attempted murder of chief of police Antonio Marques Baptista with a car bomb.

 In November 1999, in a landmark trial, he was convicted and jailed, along with eight associates including his brother Wan Kuok-hung.
 Wan was sentenced to 15 years in prison.
 All assets of the nine were confiscated.
 His jail term was later reduced to 13 years and 10 months.

+Various reports have alleged that he was an associate of Tse Chi Lop, one of the world’s most-wanted alleged drug barons, who was arrested in Amsterdam in 2021 and later extradited to Australia.